The AANA Code of Ethics applies to all advertisers to set the standard for advertising in any medium.

 The Code of Ethics is the cornerstone of the AANA self-regulatory system and is supplemented by a Code of Advertising and Marketing to Children, Food and Beverages Code, Environmental Claims Code and Wagering Advertising & Marketing Communication Code.
-The self-regulatory system is underpinned by an independent, transparent and robust complaints handling system administered by the Advertising Standards Bureau.
+The self-regulatory system is underpinned by an independent, transparent and robust complaints handling system administered by Ad Standards.

 Have a complaint about advertising?
 Review our Complaints page.

 CODE OF ETHICS